 That Nickname…..Pie Plant?

 In many parts of the South, folks refer to rhubarb simply as “pie plant”.
 Traditionally, a generous patch was planted out by the summer garden, or near a fence.

 A true harbinger of spring, its reappearance in the form of gigantic, outer-space movie leaves atop sturdy-looking but actually delicate stalks signaled that winter was losing its grip and that the sun was taking charge for the foreseeable future.
 More than once I encountered references to the pleasures of breaking off a stalk and dipping it in sugar for a spur of the moment hand-held snack.
 So far I haven’t tried this out, perhaps out of a feeling that one earns this privilege by having a proper rhubarb patch out back.
 But it’s 2012, and I’m alone in the kitchen: next pie, I’ll go rogue and see what that is all about.
 I also mean to have a rhubarb patch in by autumn.
 Back with the scoop.
 Meanwhile, I recommend that you give rhubarb pie a try.

-6 cups chopped rhubarb (1/2 inch to 1 inch pieces)
+- 6 cups chopped rhubarb (chopped into 1/2 inch to 1 inch pieces)